vandersonmr/vandersonmr/README.md

-# ✨ Research and Developer ✨
+# ✨ Researcher and Developer ✨

 I'm currently a Compuer Science Ph.D candidate at the University of Campinas in Brazil.